Samurai-Ebben/Portfolio/Sources/Ebben-Ring/README.md

 </details>

 ### The Lock-On

-Locking on an enemy, should be a helpful ability for the player.
-Used to target one enemy and focus all of the player's attacks on.
-To make such ability the lock-on system should lock the player's direction to the target, that is simple enough.
-The hard part is toggling between the available enemies without getting issues.
+Locking on to an enemy is a vital ability that allows the player to focus all attacks on a single target.
+While the basic concept of aligning the player’s direction to the target is straightforward, the challenge lies in seamlessly toggling between multiple enemies.
+The following snippet highlights the core calculations for the lock-on system:

 ![](/Sources/Ebben-Ring/Images/TogglingLocks.gif)